devkral/django-fast-ratelimit/README.md

 -   end: when does the block end
 -   group: group name
 -   group_key, cache: Optional, when specified reset and areset can be used, internal fields
--   waited_ms: internal field, stores info how long was waited, in ms instead of rate seconds

 Functions: